-Where GWRmean represents the mean annual total groundwater recharge and Qmean is the mean annual total runoff for Africa.
-This output is subsequently mapped into the HydroSHEDs-level Hydrological Response Units (HRUs) by averaging within each HRU (see Fig. 3a).
+where GWRmean represents the mean annual total groundwater recharge and Qmean is the mean annual total runoff for Africa.
+This output is subsequently mapped into the HydroSHEDs-level Hydrological Response Units (HRUs) by averaging within each HRU (refer to Fig. 3a).

-Additionally, our analysis of discharge estimation reveals that the VegET-based surface runoff tends to underestimate the surface runoff in tropical rainforests, notably in the Congo basin.
-The underestimation of surface runoff by the VegET model in tropical rainforests, such as the Congo basin, can be attributed to several factors.
+Additionally, our analysis of discharge estimation reveals that the VegET-based surface runoff tends to underestimate the surface runoff in tropical rainforests, notably in the Congo River Basin.
+The underestimation of surface runoff by the VegET model in tropical rainforests, such as the Congo River Basin, can be attributed to several factors.
 High vegetation density in tropical rainforests increases interception and evapotranspiration, making it challenging for models to accurately capture the complex interactions between vegetation and water processes42.
 Additionally, tropical regions often experience high-intensity rainfall events, and models like VegET may have limitations in simulating rapid surface runoff generation during such storms43.
-Furthermore, precipitation recycling, where moisture evaporated from the land contributes to local precipitation, is particularly high in the Congo basin.
+Furthermore, precipitation recycling, where moisture evaporated from the land contributes to local precipitation, is particularly high in the Congo River Basin.
 Inaccuracies in representing this process can lead to underestimations of surface runoff44–46.
 These factors collectively contribute to the observed underestimation of surface runoff in tropical rainforest regions by the VegET model.

 To enhance the accuracy of discharge estimations in these areas, we introduced bias correction factors, as defined in Eq.
 5: